Doorways in the Sand: Literary revisionism

 Zelazny wrote science fiction and fantasy, receiving Hugo and Nebula awards in both genres.
 However, he sometimes took elements from one and converted them to the other.
 Krulik writes: "This imposition of science upon magic, and its reverse, forms a fascinating conflict that is apparent in his writings."
 In Doorways Zelazny changes three fantasy elements into science fiction elements.

 Jewels with supernatural properties are a staple in fantasy.
 In Zelazny's Amber series the Jewel of Judgment plays a decisive role in the plot.
 In Jack of Shadows, Jack is imprisoned in a jewel that is worn around the neck by another character, the Lord of Bats.

-Zelazny takes the jewel fantasy motif and revises it into the star-stone in Doorways.
+Zelazny takes the jewel fantasy motif and revises it into the star-stone in Doorways in the Sand.
 Instead of having magical qualities, the star-stone is described in the vocabulary of science: To function properly, [Speicus] requires a host built along our lines.
 It exists then as a symbiote within that creature, obtaining data by means of that being's nervous system as it goes about its business.
 It operates on this material as something of a sociological computer.
 In return for this, it keeps its host in good repair indefinitely.
 On request, it provides analyses of anything it has encountered directly or peripherally, along with reliability figures, unbiased because it is uniquely alien to all life forms, yet creature-oriented because of the nature of the input mechanism.
 It prefers a mobile host with a fact-filled head.